fredafredaf/Minerva-Capstone/README.md

 The WSI_tiling notebook is the python notebook where I tile the larger SVS files in smaller JPEG files before inputting into the neural network.

+The Inception_classification notebooks contains the setup of the model and the training process.